ChicagoDro/AI-Portfolio/upgrades/RAG_Chatbot/02-hybrid-search/README.md

 You can now say:

 > “I implemented a hybrid FAISS + BM25 retrieval pipeline with weighted fusion and provenance tracking to improve recall across semantic and keyword-heavy queries.”

-This is exactly the kind of capability expected of an **AI Solution Architect**.